zhanlilz/zhanlilz/content/authors/zhan-li/_index.md

 ---
-Zhan Li's research is currently focused on observing and understanding (1) changes in the structure and functioning of ecosystems, and (2) their impacts on the energy, water, and carbon fluxes in the land-water nexus.
+Zhan Li's research is currently focused on observing and understanding (1) changes in the structure and functioning of ecosystems, and (2) their impacts on the energy, water, and carbon fluxes in land-water complexes.
 He specializes in remote sensing of land at a range of spatial scales (plot to global, fine to medium resolution), by multiple sensors (multispectral, lidar, radar) on different platforms (ground, airborne and satellite).
 He has worked on several